- Last updated:

 Before making a formal application, it is recommended that you firstly contact council to discuss your application and whether information may be available via other means.

-If you would like to make a formal application for access to documents, please complete the Right to Information and Information Privacy Access Application Form[200KB].
-Read the form carefully to determine whether you also need to pay the application fee or provide evidence of your identity.
+If you would like to make a formal application for access to documents, please complete the right to information and information privacy access application form (PDF, 200KB).
+Read the form carefully to determine whether you also need to pay the RTI application fee or provide evidence of your identity, as detailed above.

 Payment options